agrc/gis.utah.gov/_posts/2023-12-29-municipal-boundaries-final-update-for-2023.md

 As always feel free to check out all the changes and make sure your boundaries are where you think they should be on the [Utah Municipality Modifications](https://www.arcgis.com/home/webmap/viewer.html?webmap=c5ab7e0fcd514f1a9db6b8dad55bba63) map.

 To review any specific annexation document, vist the [Utah Lt.
-Governor Municipal Certifications](https://demosite.utah.gov/gov-entity/boundary-certifications-by-year/).
-This is a website in transition so it may change in the future.
+Governor Municipal Certifications](https://demosite.utah.gov/gov-entity/boundary-certifications-by-year/) website.

 Following are the changes and annexations since January of this year, listed by County and City: